stereobooster/zipper/Readme.md

 ### Small bugs and unsorted notes

+- Next zipper movement vizualisation
+  - it is sometimes not obvious why next move will remove zipper, for example, in case when it's loop e.g. the same node was already derived with the given token
 - "Grammar grammar"
   - Use `[]` for character classes
   - Does it support c-escaped characters?